 L = Live by your wits - remember (or learn) basic survival skills

 Crucial in any survival situation.
 Build a fire, take a bath/shower, dry out, put on clean, dry clothes, have fun, play a game or instrument for a psychological boost.
-Rejoice in the small victories and shrug off failures.
+Get good sleep.
+Rejoice in small victories.
+Shrug off failures.